thedch/acm-hackathon/README.md

 Immediately, after, say the proper command:

-` "I need a bus to Kresge" -- From your address configured (automagically), obtains the closes santa cruz metro bus to your nearest stop.`
+`"I need a bus to Kresge" -- From your address configured (automagically), obtains the closest santa cruz metro bus to your nearest stop.`

+This quickly tells you what the next bus is, without having to wonder :)

 You can name any of the UCSC Colleges for this first utterance.

+1. Porter
+2. Oakes
+3. Baskin
+4. Kresge
+5. Nine
+6. Ten
+7. Stevenson
+8. Bookstore
+9. Gym
+10. East Remote
+11. Opers

 ` "I'm hungry" -- Lists all currently open dining halls `